eigenAyoub/reinforcement-learning/README.md

 I'll collect in this Repo my personal **programming** work that I have done for some RL courses that I have followed.
 I was mainly following, Amir Massoud  Fahramand's course []() that was taught in the University of Toronto.
 To me, it was a perfect balance between theory and application.
-Contained proofs of almost every important results (e.g., proof of convergence of the main algorithms/results, proof that an operator is a contraction mapping, besides the usual $$T^\pi$$, etc.)
+Contained proofs of almost every important results (e.g., proof of convergence of the main algorithms, proofs that "some operator" is a contraction mapping besides the known ones like the Bellman Op, etc.)

 I'll quote the official description of the course: